tatsuhikonaito/DEEP-HLA/README.md

 # DEEP*HLA

-`DEEP*HLA`  is an HLA allelic imputation program based on a multi-task convolutional neural network implemented in Python.
+`DEEP*HLA`  is an HLA allelic imputation method based on a multi-task convolutional neural network implemented in Python.

 `DEEP*HLA` receives pre-phased SNV data and outputs genotype dosages of binary HLA alleles.
 In  `DEEP*HLA`, HLA imputation is peformed in two processes: